Batu Khan: Personality and appearance

 According to Giovanni da Pian del Carpine, Batu was "kind enough to his own people, but he is greatly feared by them.
 He is, however, most cruel in fight; he is very shrewd and extremely crafty in warfare, for he has been waging war for a long time."
-William of Rubruck described him as about the height of his lord John de Beaumont and his entire face was covered with reddish spots.
+He received the nickname of сайн (lit. 'good'), by which he was referred to by Marco Polo.
+William of Rubruck described him as about the height of his lord John de Beaumont and as having his entire face covered with reddish spots.

 Early years

 After his son Jochi's death, Genghis Khan assigned Jochi's appanages to his sons.
 The Great Khan installed Batu as Khan of the Golden Horde (also known as the Ulus of Jochi or Kipchak Khanate).
 Jochi's eldest son, Orda Khan, also agreed that Batu should succeed their father.
 Genghis Khan's youngest brother Temüge attended the coronation ceremony as an official representative of Genghis.
 When Genghis Khan died in 1227, he left 4,000 Mongol men to Jochi's family.
 Jochi's lands were divided between Batu and his older brother Orda.
 Orda's White Horde ruled the lands roughly between the Volga river and Lake Balkhash, while Batu's Golden Horde ruled the lands west of the Volga.

-In 1229, Ögedei dispatched three tumens under Kukhdei and Sundei to conquer the tribes on the lower Ural River.
+In 1229, Ögedei dispatched three tumens under Kukhdei, Sundei and Humpdei to conquer the tribes on the lower Ural River.
 According to Abulghazi, Batu joined Ögedei's military campaign against the Jin dynasty in North China while his younger brother was fighting the Bashkirs, the Cumans, the Bulghars and the Alans in the west.
 Despite heavy resistance from their enemies, the Mongols conquered major cities of the Jurchens and made the Bashkirs their ally.
 In the 1230s, Ögedei distributed lands in Shanxi to Batu and the family of Jochi, but they appointed their officials under the supervision of the Imperial governor, and likewise in Khorasan.